 While any organization can be the victim of a data breach, there are steps that an organization can take to manage its data breach risks.
-Here, we outline five steps that an organization can take to prevent data breaches.
+Here, we outline five steps an organization can take to prevent data breaches.

 Data breaches can cause significant harm to an organization, its customers, and its brand image.
-A successful data breach can result in the lost of corporate intellectual property, customer data, or other sensitive information.
+A successful data breach can result in the loss of corporate intellectual property, customer data, or other sensitive information.
 However, an organization can manage this risk by implementing these five best practices.

 Establish clear policies and procedures

 Although most data breaches involve employees in most cases, these trusted insiders aren’t trying to harm the organization.
 Negligence, misunderstandings, and lack of knowledge of corporate security policies put an organization’s data security at risk.

 Preventing accidental data breaches requires clear communication of corporate security policies.
 All employees, contractors, and other trusted insiders should sign corporate security policies and confidentiality agreements.
 By doing so, an organization reduces the risk of accidents because everyone with access to sensitive data understands how that data can be used and how it should be protected.